+Membrane cartridge filters:

+These are removable pleated membrane filters made up of cellulose ester, nylon or polysulfone.
+Membrane cartridge filters are smaller in size, simpler for operation and replacement.
+The most important limitation of air sterilization is that there is no filter that can remove bacteriophages.
+Bacteriophages are capable of crippling the industrial fermentation. e.g., bacteriophages interfere in the production of glutamic acid by Corynebacterium glutamicum.

 Upstream processing

 Upstream biological operations: Reactant processing for thermo stable and thermo labile systems; medium formulation involving all phases; medium sterilization – theory and mechanisms, probabilistic and deterministic approaches in the design; Gas sterilization- analysis of collection efficiency from a probabilistic approach, SFE, filter design.